Botulism

 Standards

 There are currently no specific OSHA standards for botulism and emergency response activities as a result of a bioterrorist attack.
-This section highlights OSHA standards and documents related to botulism.
+This section highlights OSHA standards and documents that address biological hazards, including botulism toxins, or chemical hazards related to cleaning and disinfecting surfaces with botulism toxins.

 OSHA Standards